SteffenBlake/PoEOnDeathReplay/README.md

 }
 ```

-This config is setup to monitor the Standalone Client log file, and it will send Ctrl+Shift+S when the character dies.
+This config is setup to monitor the Standalone Client log file, and it will send Ctrl+Shift+S 3 seconds after the character dies.

 # Does this program violate the Path of Exile Terms of Services?